 – HENRY, UK

-As Non-Pharmaceutical Alternative to Anxiolytic Medications
+As A Non-Pharmaceutical Alternative to Anxiolytic Medications

-- Does not have the same systemic effects as medication, such as sexual dysfunction, weight gain, emotional numbing, cognitive fog, and physical dependency
+- Does not have the same systemic effects as medication, such as sexual dysfunction, weight gain, emotional numbing, cognitive fog, and physical dependency.

-- Works through your body's natural regulatory systems enhancing existing calming pathways rather than introducing foreign chemicals
+- Works through your body's natural regulatory systems, enhancing existing calming pathways rather than introducing foreign chemicals.

-- Can be used alongside therapy providing physiological regulation that makes psychological interventions more effective
+- Can be used alongside therapy, providing physiological regulation that makes psychological interventions more effective.

 “Sometimes I’ll put it on while reading, and I find it helps me stay focused, even on more challenging pieces of writing.”